electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/dimensions/_index.md

 ---
 title: Audi Q8 e-tron dimensions
 linktitle: Dimensions
-description: Here you find all dimensions for the Audi e-tron and Audi e-tron Sportback.
+description: Here you find all dimensions for the Audi Q8 e-tron and Audi Q8 e-tron Sportback.
 Width, height, depth, +++
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

+Currently the e-tron dimmensions are shown.
+Picture will be updated when Audi release it

-## Audi e-tron
+## Audi Q8 e-tron

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/e-tron/dimensions/dimension.png">